alcionai/corso/website/docs/support/known-issues.md

 * Link shares with password protection can't be restored.

-* Teams conversation replies are only backed up if the parent message is available at the time of backup.
+* Teams message replies are only backed up if the parent message is available at the time of backup.

 * Groups SharePoint files don't support Export.
 This limitation will be addressed in a follow-up release

-* Teams messages don't support Restore due to limited Graph API support for message creation.
+* Teams messages don't support restore due to limited Graph API support for message creation.

 * Groups and Teams support is available in an early-access status, and may be subject to breaking changes.

 * Restoring the data into a different Group from the one it was backed up from isn't currently supported.

-* Backing up a group mailbox item may fail if it has a large number of attachments (500+).
+* Backing up a group mailbox(aka conversations) item may fail if it has a large number of attachments (500+).

 * Exchange in-place restore may restore items in well-known folders to different folders if the user has well-known folder names change based on locale and has